bborncr/nextion/Readme.md

 http://openhardware.gridshield.net/home/nextion-example-code-functions

-NOTE: The examples using Software Serial to communicate with the Nextion.
+NOTE: The examples use Software Serial to communicate with the Nextion.

 However, Hardware Serial can be used also: